 Over the first year, I handpicked some of the best designers out there and doubled the team.
 These are the crazy talented, driven, inspiring Product Designers I’ve had the privilege to work with.
 I honestly couldn’t have asked for a better team.

 As of this writing, it’s almost two years since I started leading Product Design at DigitalOcean.
-I shed the Lead title a long while ago, embracing my role as manager to these fine people.
+I shed the IC life a long while ago, embracing my role as manager to these fine people.
 Keeping them happy, engaged, and putting out amazing work is what gets me up in the morning.

 You seemed to have hired from my perspective the strongest design team in NYC for size/stage of the company.
 Would love to learn tips from how you did it so I can do the same at ClassPass.”—Noah Levin, Design Manager at ClassPass